Libertarian Party of Idaho

 The Libertarian Party of Idaho, also known as the LPID, is the affiliate of the Libertarian Party in the U.S. state of Idaho.
 The current chair is Jayson Sorensen.

 Although it currently has no representation in the Idaho Legislature, it is one of four major political parties in Idaho which have ballot access (Using the Ballot access definition of Minor vs Major party).
+Ballot access has long been considered a core goal for Libertarian Party state-level affiliates.

 The party promotes securing personal and economic liberties as its top priorities.

 History

 The national Libertarian Party was founded in December 1971 in Colorado Springs, Colorado, and held its first national convention in 1972.
 However, the Libertarian Party of Idaho was not established until 1975 by D. Allen Dalton when it first announced his candidacy in the next elections.

 Since its inception, the Libertarian Party of Idaho has held various elected positions mostly on local boards and city council seats.
 Generally, the Libertarian Party of Idaho runs about twelve candidates in each election cycle.